 The proper term for salvation is “believe.”

-The terms should be properly explained as an act of trusting.
+The terms should be properly explained as an act of trust.
 It means to entrust oneself to the Person and work of Christ.

 The products of true faith should be emphasized.
 Preach to believe and emphasize the true results of believing (1 John 3:15,16).